Lotus Improv: Background

 The original spreadsheets were pieces of paper with vertical and horizontal lines on them, a customized worksheet intended for accounting uses.
-Users would enter data into rectangular areas on the sheets, known as cells, then apply formulas to the data to produce output values that were written down in other cells.
+Users would enter data into rectangular areas on the sheets, known as cells, and then apply formulas to the data to produce output values that were written down in other cells.
 A Berkeley professor, Richard Mattessich, was a proponent of using spreadsheets for financial modeling and "what if" calculations for businesses, but noted that it could take so long to recalculate it to run a different scenario that the inputs would be out of date by the time the calculation was finished.
 In 1964 he proposed using a computer to run all of the calculations from the point of the change on, thereby updating the sheet in seconds, rather than days.

 Teaching the use of spreadsheet modelling was common in business schools, often using chalkboards marked up with a layout similar to the paper versions.
 Using a chalkboard made it easier to fix errors, and allowed the sheet to be shared with a class.
-In 1979 Daniel Bricklin was using such a device when he decided to attempt to computerize it on the newly introduced personal computers.
-Joined by Bob Frankston, the two created the first spreadsheet, VisiCalc, and released it on the Apple II computer in 1979.
+In 1979, Dan Bricklin was using such a device when he decided to attempt to computerize it on the newly introduced personal computers.
+Joined by Bob Frankston, the two created the first spreadsheet, VisiCalc, and released it for the Apple II in 1979.
 When Ben Rosen of Morgan Stanley saw the program, he wrote that "VisiCalc might be the software tail that wagged the computer industry dog."

 VisiCalc was an enormous success, so much so that a huge number of clones appeared.
 One of these was written by a former VisiCalc programmer, Mitch Kapor.
 His version, Lotus 1-2-3, would go on to be an even greater success than VisiCalc, in no small part due to the fact that it ran on, and was tuned for, the new IBM PC.
 Lotus 1-2-3 shipped 60,000 copies in the first month, and Lotus was soon one of the largest software companies in the world.